reposense/RepoSense/docs/about.md

 # RepoSense Project Team

-We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg/).
+RepoSense is a project based in the [National University of Singapore, School of Computing](http://www.comp.nus.edu.sg/), and is funded by a _Teaching Enhancement Grant_ from [NUS Center for Development of Teaching and Learning](http://www.cdtl.nus.edu.sg/).

 ## Current Team